LJNeon/bitburner/README.md

 Write all your javascript source code in the `/src` directory

-To auto-update as you save, run `npm run watch` in a terminal
+To update the game with your local files, run `npm run push` in a terminal.
+To replace local files with the game's files, run `npm run pull`.

 ## Imports